 Hopefully, the above six tips will give you enough inspiration to encourage your child’s budding interest in chemistry.
 If you are still looking for any further advice or tips on how to teach your kids chemistry at home, then there is always the possibility of turning to a physics and chemistry tutor for some tips and advice.

-Superprof has a range of chemistry tutors who are happy to provide both online and in-person tuition services – it’s just a case of searching through Superprof’s database to find the right chemistry teacher for you and your child!
+Superprof has a range of chemistry tutors who are happy to provide both online and in-person tuition services – it’s just a case of searching through Superprof’s database to find the right chemistry tutor for you and your child!